YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 - Logic programming is proof by contradiction: we want to find variable substitutions so that a formula _F_ is true, but what we do is to find substitutions so that the negation of F is false.
-- Relational programming is proof by straightforward construction wihout the logical detour of "negation of negation".
+- Relational programming is proof by straightforward construction without the logical detour of "negation of negation".

 As a consequence, the way we think about a relation changes as well.
 In logic